 Adding Contingencies to Your Contract When Using a VA Loan

-The VA loan program offers many benefits to military members and veterans who have honorably served our nation.
-It’s one of the only mortgage products that allows you to buy a house with no money down and no mortgage insurance.
+The VA loan program stands out for its exclusive benefits tailored to military members and veterans who have served our nation.
+VA loans meet specific eligibility criteria outlined in VA loan requirements by offering the unique advantage of purchasing a home with no down payment or mortgage insurance.

 Real Estate Contract Contingencies Explained

-In a real estate and home buying context, a “contingency” is a certain condition that must be met in order for the deal to proceed.
-When you add contingencies to your purchase offer, you are making the offer contingent upon those specified conditions.
+In a real estate and home buying context, a “contingency” is a condition that must be met for the deal to proceed.
+When you add contingencies to your purchase offer, you make the offer contingent upon those conditions.

-You could think of it as a kind of exit strategy that applies to real estate transactions.
-When a home buyer using a VA loan attaches contingencies to the offer, it gives them a way to back out of the deal in certain scenarios.
+It could be an exit strategy that applies to real estate transactions.
+When a home buyer using a VA loan attaches contingencies to the offer, it gives them a way to back out of the deal in specific scenarios.

-More importantly, it can protect the buyer’s earnest money deposit so that they don’t sacrifice it when exiting the transaction.
-If written correctly, the contingency allows the buyer to recover the deposit money.
+More importantly, it can protect the buyer’s earnest money deposit so they don’t sacrifice it when exiting the transaction.
+If written correctly, loan contingencies allow the buyer to recover the deposit money.

 All home buyers can include contingencies within their purchase offers and contracts.
-This is true for those using conventional, FHA and VA mortgage financing.
-In the case of VA loans, real estate contract contingencies give the borrower / home buyer an added layer of protection.
+This applies to those using conventional, FHA, and VA mortgage financing.
+In the case of VA loans, real estate contract contingencies give the borrower/home buyer an added layer of protection.

-With that definition out of the way, let’s shift gears and examine some of the contingencies that can be used with a VA loan-backed home purchase.
+With that definition out of the way, let’s shift gears and examine some contingencies that can be used with a VA loan-backed home purchase.

 Types of Contingencies Used With VA Loans